abdul-rehan7/abdul-rehan7/README.md

 <h3 align="left">My Portfolio: </h3>
 <a href="https://abdulrehan.vercel.app/" target="_blank" >Take a Look Now 🔍.</a> <br><br>

-• 🔭 I’m currently working on projects related to TypeScript and Next JS. <br> <br>
+• Currently working on projects related to TypeScript and Next JS. <br> <br>
-• 🌱 Learning more about AI technologies, Web3 development, and building immersive experiences in the Metaverse.<br> <br>
+• Learning more about AI technologies, Web3 development, and building immersive experiences in the Metaverse.<br> <br>
-• 💼 Part of The Governor Sindh Initiative for AI, Web3, and Metaverse, where we aim to bring innovation and advancement in these domains. <br> <br>
+• Part of The Governor Sindh Initiative for AI, Web3, and Metaverse, where we aim to bring innovation and advancement in these domains. <br> <br>
-• 💬 Ask me about Website Development, AI, WEB 3 <br> <br>
+• Ask me about Website Development, AI, WEB 3 <br> <br>
-• 📫 How to reach me?  <br> <br>Mail at: abdulrehan0317@gmail.com <br>  LinkedIn : https://www.linkedin.com/in/abdul-rehan/ <br><br>
+• How to reach me?  <br> <br>Mail at: abdulrehan0317@gmail.com <br>  LinkedIn : https://www.linkedin.com/in/abdul-rehan/ <br><br>

 <br>
 <hr>